Architeuthis-Flux/JumperlessV5/README.md

 # Jumperless V5
 ###### The next generation jumperless breadboard

 Jumperless V5 is a breaboard where any point can be connected to any other with software-defined jumpers.
-RGBs under each hole turn the breadboard itself into a display; paired with its assortment of routable analog/digial IO, Jumperless V5 gives you real-time information about everything that's happening in your circuit and the ability to change it at a whim.
+RGB LEDs under each hole turn the breadboard itself into a display; paired with its assortment of routable analog/digial IO, Jumperless V5 gives you real-time information about everything that's happening in your circuit and the ability to change it at a whim.

 ![JumperlessV5front](https://github.com/crowd-supply-projects/jumperless-v2/assets/20519442/254942ed-aee7-4358-be31-6e2b277b6bb7)